qkzk/fm/development.md

 - [ ] Remote mount QOL
   - [x] Remote mount allows to mount somewhere else `username host:port remote_mount_point dest`
   - [x] Remote mount shows the command that will be generated
-  - [ ] Remote mount should remember mount points and allow to umount them looks difficult and requires many changes. should we simply handle mount points like in yazi / ranger:udisk smoething plugin ???
-    - [ ] new navigate with remotes ?
+- [ ] mount menu
+    - [x] mount menu
+    - [x] display
-    - [ ] creates a remote manager struct { oldpath: Vec<PathBuf>, current: Option<Remote>}
+    - [ ] actions
+      - [x] show all mount points
-    - [ ] holds the manager in menu holder or internal settings
+      - [ ] mount / unmount with sudo
-    - [ ] store the path if success in manager
+      - [ ] mount / unmount without sudo
-    - [ ] keybinds per mode for toggling remebered remotes
+      - [ ] encrypted drives
-    - [ ] keybinds per mode to umount rembembered remote
+      - [ ] replace sudo commands with pkexec ?

+      - udisksctl is annoying to use, isn't made for scripting and requires password
 - [ ] store 4 windows in display to modify instead of recreating

 ### Other ideas